 - Go carless.
 Walk/cycle/bus/train/Uber to work for a week instead of driving.
 Compare that to the cost of driving (including car insurance, maintenance, petrol, repayments) (easy if you use 22seven).
 If you’re going to use Uber for the first time use the promo code ‘pb5r4’ to get a free ride worth R150!
 With the money you’ll save you can get these top car accessories.

 - Bust your bank fees.
 Calculate what you’re actually paying in bank fees (including ATM fees, interest, various charges, etc.) (also really easy if you’re on 22seven).
-See what you can do to bring it down a different account, or bank?)
+See what you can do to bring it down a different account, or bank and maybe bitcoin?)

 - Put the “sure” into insurance.
 Get competitive insurance quotes and see how much less you could pay.